txstate-etc/mysql2-async/README.md

 ```
 # Advanced Usage
 ## Streaming
-### Async Iterator
+### Async Iterable
-The async iterator approach is by far the simplest.
+The async iterable approach is by far the simplest.
 It works almost exactly like `.getall()`, except
 the advantage here is that it does not load the entire result set into memory at one time, which will help
 you avoid out-of-memory issues when dealing with thousands or millions of rows.
 ```javascript